 The brain and spinal column make up the central nervous system (CNS), where all vital functions of the body are controlled.
 When a tumor forms in the CNS , it can be especially problematic and challenging to treat because a person’s thought processes and movements can be affected.

-A tumor begins when healthy cells change and grow uncontrollably, forming a mass.
+A tumor begins when healthy cells change and grow out of control, forming a mass.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-This guide focuses on meningioma, which is a slow-growing tumor that usually forms on the surface of the brain and may cause significant symptoms if it grows and presses on the brain or spinal cord.
-Specifically, meningioma is a type of tumor that occurs in the meninges, which are the thin membranes that surround and protect the brain and spinal cord.
-There are three meningeal layers called the dura mater, arachnoid, and pia mater.
-The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles, and circulates around the brain and spinal cord between the arachnoid and pia layers.
+This guide focuses on meningioma.
+Meningioma is a slow-growing tumor that usually forms on the surface of the brain.
+It may cause significant symptoms if it grows and presses on the brain or spinal cord.
+Specifically, meningioma is a tumor that occurs in the meninges.
+The meninges are the thin membranes that surround and protect the brain and spinal cord.
+There are 3 meningeal layers: the dura mater, arachnoid, and pia mater.
+The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles.
+This fluid circulates around the brain and spinal cord between the arachnoid and pia layers.

 Approximately 80% of meningiomas are benign.
-The remaining 20% are either called atypical with an increased risk of recurrence or, rarely, malignant.
+The remaining 20% are either called atypical with an increased risk of the tumor returning after treatment (recurrence) or, rarely, malignant.

 Subtypes of meningioma

-Meningioma can be divided based on where it starts in the CNS.
+Meningioma can be classified based on where it starts in the CNS.

 Falx and parasagittal meningioma.
-The falx is a membrane sitting in a groove that runs between the two sides of the brain.
+The falx is a membrane that sits in a groove between the 2 sides of the brain.
 It contains a large blood vessel.
 Parasagittal meningioma occurs near the falx.
 These are the most common types, making up about 25% of all meningiomas.

 Convexity meningioma.
-This type of meningioma occurs on the upper surface of the brain and makes up about 20% of meningiomas.
+This type of meningioma occurs on the upper surface of the brain.
+It makes up about 20% of meningiomas.

 Sphenoid meningioma.
 The sphenoidal ridge is located behind the eyes.
 Sphenoid meningioma occurs mostly in women.
 This type of meningioma makes up 20% of all meningiomas.

 Olfactory groove meningioma.
-This type of meningioma occurs along the nerves that connect the brain to the nose and makes up 10% of meningiomas.
+This type of meningioma occurs along the nerves that connect the brain to the nose.
+This type makes up 10% of meningiomas.

 Posterior fossa meningioma.
-Posterior fossa meningioma develops at the back of the brain, on the underside, and makes up 10% of all meningiomas.
+Posterior fossa meningioma develops at the back of the brain, on the underside.
+It makes up 10% of all meningiomas.

 Suprasellar meningioma.
-Suprasellar meningioma occurs next to the sella turcica, an area at the base of the skull where the pituitary gland sits.
+Suprasellar meningioma occurs next to the sella turcica.
+This is an area at the base of the skull where the pituitary gland sits.
 This type makes up 10% of all meningiomas.

 Spinal meningioma.
-Most common in women between the ages of 40 and 70, a spinal meningioma usually occurs in the spine at chest level and may push against the spinal cord.
-Spinal meningioma may cause pain radiating around the chest wall, bladder trouble, and/or weakness or numbness in the legs.
+This type is most common in women between the ages of 40 and 70.
+Spinal meningioma usually occurs in the spine at chest level and may push against the spinal cord.
+It may cause pain radiating around the chest wall, bladder trouble, and/or weakness or numbness in the legs.
 This type makes up less than 10% of all meningiomas.

 Intraorbital meningioma.
-This type of meningioma develops in or around the eye sockets, and accounts for less than 10% of meningiomas.
+This type of meningioma develops in or around the eye sockets.
+It accounts for less than 10% of meningiomas.

 Intraventricular meningioma.
-Intraventricular meningioma occurs in the chambers that carry fluid throughout the brain, and makes up about 2% of all meningiomas.
+Intraventricular meningioma occurs in the chambers that carry fluid throughout the brain.
+This type makes up about 2% of all meningiomas.